virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 - long -> ModuloLineToString(String: filename) -> String

+## ModuloToBigDecimal

+Return a {@code BigDecimal} value as the result of modulo division with the specified divisor.

+- long -> ModuloToBigDecimal() -> java.math.BigDecimal
+- long -> ModuloToBigDecimal(long: modulo) -> java.math.BigDecimal

+## ModuloToBigInt

+Return a {@code BigInteger} value as the result of modulo division with the specified divisor.

+- long -> ModuloToBigInt() -> java.math.BigInteger
+- long -> ModuloToBigInt(long: modulo) -> java.math.BigInteger

+## ModuloToBoolean

+Return a boolean value as the result of modulo division with the specified divisor.

+- long -> ModuloToBoolean() -> Boolean

+## ModuloToByte

+Return a byte value as the result of modulo division with the specified divisor.

+- long -> ModuloToByte(long: modulo) -> Byte

 ## ModuloToInteger

 Return an integer value as the result of modulo division with the specified divisor.